 Swiss watches are the very definition of luxury, and that’s why many watch aficionados desire them.
-Swiss watches are globally renowned for boasting high-quality designs and functionality.
+Swiss watches, such as Rolex, IWC, and Patek Philippe, are globally renowned for boasting high-quality designs and functionality.
 But most importantly, it is their intricately designed components that make them one of the most expensive timepieces around.

 Let’s take a closer look at what exactly Swiss watches are and why they are expensive.